khakhalin/notes/keywords/pandas.md

 **Numbers**
 * Cast to type: `.astype(int)`

+**Dates and times**
+* Documentation (not too well organized; hard to find stuff): https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html
+* Most useful methods are called on a datastamp series using a prefix (similar to how it works for strings): for example `df.x.dt.dayofyear`.
+* To create as series of datastamps from a reasonable column of strings, use `df.x = pd.to_datetime(df.x)`.

 **Applying functions to every element**
 If transforming only one column: **map**: `df.x = df.x.map(@function)`.
 For one-liners, works well with lambda notation.